rdkcentral/firebolt/apis/pr-feature-and-fixes-1-3-1/core/Device/index.md

 ### HDCPVersionMap

-The type of HDCP that is supported
+The type of HDCP versions that is supported

 ```typescript
 type HDCPVersionMap = {